shivamengineer/OnlineCardGame/README.md

 # OnlineCardGame
-multiplayer online card game

-Uses express v.
-4.18.2 and socket.io 4.7.5
-need to install nodemon
+Multiplayer Online Card Game

-to run, call nodemon app.js in terminal
+use node app.js in terminal in folder to run